XiGuaBo/OKD-CL/README.md

 # OKD-CL

-This is the repository for the OKD-CL dataset, associated with the CVPR 2024 submission, <em>``Enhancing Object Recognition: The Role of Object Knowledge Decomposition and Component-Labeled Datasets''</em>.
+This is the repository for the OKD-CL dataset, associated with the ECCV 2024 submission, <em>``Enhancing Object Recognition: The Role of Object Knowledge Decomposition and Component-Labeled Datasets''</em>.

 Sample image distribution among instance categories within OKD-CL.
 <div style="display:inline-block" align=center>